 This means you should stick to mostly blue chip stocks to reduce risk.
 Of course, there is never a free lunch and more stable stocks means less volatility which equates to smaller premiums.

-Using a spreadsheet to track Options Wheel
+Using a spreadsheet to track Selling covered call options

 I’ve been “wheeling” and trading covered calls for awhile now.
 It’s certainly not the most sexy way of trading and you won’t see anyone from Reddit’s /r/thetagang (Option Wheel afficionados) posting on /r/wallstreetbets anytime soon.
 Option wheel is about boring but consistent income.
 It’s not a get rich quick strategy but rather one that offers small gains and doesn’t blow up your account.